30DaysOf/learn-a11y-explore/WORKSPACE/index.md

 - [X] - Validated [Actions were activated](https://github.com/30DaysOf/learn-a11y-explore/actions) to deploy project to GitHub Pages.
 - [X] - Validated that [GitHub Pages Site](https://30daysof.github.io/learn-a11y-explore/) was live and deployed correctly.

-### 2.2 Add EXPLORE.md for notes
+### 2.2 Add WORKSPACE for my updates

-Added [an WORKSPACE folder](./index.md) (containing this file with notes) to capture exploratory ideas.
-This should be visible at the [/WORKSPACE](https://30daysof.github.io/learn-a11y-explore/WORKSPACE) endpoint on the website.
+Added [a WORKSPACE folder](./index.md) that should be visible at the [/WORKSPACE](https://30daysof.github.io/learn-a11y-explore/WORKSPACE) endpoint on the website.
+All exploration notes and examples will be created within this folder.

 ### 2.3 Add sitemap.xml

 Sitemaps are typically added to support web crawlers that index sites for search engines.
 However, they also have value for _automated testing_ as a list of target resources for site that should be prioritized when auditing/testing for performance, SEO, accessibility etc.

-Adding an [EXPLORE/sitemap.xml](./sitemap.xml) file that follows the [recommended build practices](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap#text) and will come in handy later when exploring Playwright tests.
-I'm electing to use `.xml` rather than simple `.txt` format since we also want the ability to support [image sitemaps](https://developers.google.com/search/docs/crawling-indexing/sitemaps/image-sitemaps) and other sitemap extensions. _This sitemap is not complete, but is functionally correct_.
+ * Added [WORKSPACE/sitemap.xml](./sitemap.xml) manually following [recommended build practices](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap#text).
+Using `.xml` (vs `.txt`) format so I can explore [image sitemaps](https://developers.google.com/search/docs/crawling-indexing/sitemaps/image-sitemaps) and extensions later. _This sitemap is not complete, but is functionally correct_.

 ### 2.4 Add automated-testing

 At this point, we have a _deployed website_ on GitHub pages and its _source files_ in GitHub (on the master branch).
 The course teaches us best practices for _authoring_ accessible websites.
 In parallel, _automated testing_ can help us detect and report on accessibility issues in our code (in-development) or website (post-deployment) - helping us then apply these learnings in practice.

-Adding the [automatica11y/index.md](automatica11y/index.md) subfolder to capture exploration of tools, resources and results, from _automated testing experiments_.
+ * Added [automatica11y/index.md](automatica11y/index.md) subfolder to capture exploration of tools, resources and results, from _automated testing experiments_.

+> Setup done!
+Time to continue with the learn-a11y course!

 ---

 ## 3. Learning Notes

-This section will document my notes and insights from walking through the learn-a11y exercises.
+> _This section contains my notes from the learn-a11y course_
-Primary goal is to document best practices and ideas for how I can apply these to my real-world projects..

 ---

 ## 4. Testing Notes

-This section will document my notes and insights from adding Playwright and automating tests to detect and report a11y issues in a way that aligns with the learnings above.
-Primary goal is to create a _reusable test specification_ I can then customize for various real-world projects, to detect a11y issues.
+> _This section documents notes from my Playwright integration experiments_.

 ---